Here we have an infographic about the coolest James Bond Watches from over the years including information about the various gadgets each one had.

 Many people forget the Seiko's in the history of Bond's watches.
 The first two - the 0674 and the M354 Memory Bank Calendar marked a brief switch to digital watches for the British secret agent.

 Seiko 0647 and M354 Gadgets:

-In the Spy who loved me Bond's new Sekio 0647 had a built in pager with ticket tape printer.
+In the Spy who loved me Bond's new Sekio 0647 had a built-in pager with ticker tape printer.